Batu Caves – Complete Visitor Guide

 The interior of Ramayana Cave features life-sized statues and vivid murals telling stories from the Hindu epic — including the dramatic figure of the sleeping giant Kumbhakarna on the right.

-Located at the base of the hill (to the left of the main staircase), the Ramayana Cave features life-sized statues and painted murals depicting scenes from the Ramayana, one of Hinduism’s great epic texts.
-The entrance is marked by a 15-metre green statue of Hanuman.
+The Ramayana Cave sits at the base of the hill on your right as you reach the second entrance — directly beside the Hanuman temple.
+It features life-sized statues and painted murals depicting scenes from the Ramayana Saga — one of Hinduism’s two major epic texts.
+The cave entrance is marked by a 15-metre green statue of Hanuman, the monkey god and devoted companion of Rama.

-Entry costs approximately RM5.
-The cave is smaller and less visited than the Temple Cave but offers an interesting visual introduction to Hindu mythology.
-It can be visited before or after the main climb.
+Entry costs approximately RM15.
+The cave is smaller and less visited than the Temple Cave, but it offers a clear, visually engaging introduction to Hindu mythology.
+It can be done before or after the main staircase climb — before works well if you want to build context before heading up.

 Cave Villa